-I was delighted to visit picturesque town of Graiguenamanagh again.
-It is a beautiful town and fantastic spot to relax.
+I was delighted to visit the picturesque town of Graiguenamanagh again.
+It is a beautiful town and a fantastic spot to relax.

-Graiguenamanagh sits on both the River Barrow and River Duiske, nestled comfortably under Brandon Hill, in the southeast of County Kilkenny.
-I love to take a ramble along the River Barrow towpath and admire remarkable combination of mountain views, lush rolling hills, forest, river and boats.
+Graiguenamanagh sits on both the River Barrow and River Duiske.
+Nestled comfortably under Brandon Hill, in the southeast of County Kilkenny.
+I love to take a ramble along the River Barrow towpath.
+And admire the remarkable combination of mountain views, lush rolling hills, forest, river, and boats.

-The day was cloudy but the views still spectacular.
-I took a photos of Grey Heron on the weir at Graiguenamanagh on the River Barrow near the bridge.
+The day was cloudy but the views were still spectacular.
+I took photos of Grey Heron on the weir at Graiguenamanagh on the River Barrow near the bridge.

-On the way from the bridge to the Tinnahinch Castle I took photos of beautiful house and interesting decorated garden.
+On the way from the bridge to the Tinnahinch Castle I took photos of beautiful houses and interesting decorated gardens.

-After lunch on the way to parking I noticed interesting building called The Widows Cottages.
-The Widows Cottages are the four elegant Tudor-Revival style cottages on Abbey Street were built with their potato patches to the rear ‘for deserving widows’ by the Clifden Family, landlords of the town.
+After lunch on the way to parking, I noticed an interesting building called The Widows Cottages.
+The Widows Cottages are the four elegant Tudor-Revival style cottages.
+Located on Abbey Street they were built with their potato patches to the rear ‘for deserving widows’ by the Clifden Family, landlords of the town.
 Up until 1930 these houses were used to re-home widows and are now privately owned.